w3c/market-data-odrl-profile/TermsDiscussion.md

 Are these all distinct?
 Do we have any duplications?
 And are there any others we should consider?

-This seems quite common: internal business purposes.
-Is it simply a shorthand for all the others - or does it have a specific meaning that we need to capture?
+"Internal business purposes" appears quite frequently.
+Is it simply a shorthand for all the purposes - or does it have a specific meaning that we need to capture?